 Dr. Jason King

-Dr. Jason King, assistant professor of English and director
+Dr. Jason King, associate professor of English and director

 of basic writing, is also an Abilene native and a Hardin-Simmons alumnus.
 He